Holy Himalaya Eco Trek

 5 hours

-From Yamdro, our trail ascends rugged terrain to a high saddle at 5066 meters, then descends to seasonal camps at Sangti and Dhaldang before reaching Chhekyo.
-The pristine alpine landscape evokes ancient Tibetan fables, welcoming us to the apex of the Tsum world.
-Chhekya's pasturelands lead to another pass connecting to Ngyam village in Tibet.
+From Yamdro, the trail goes up to a high saddle at 5066 meters, then drops to seasonal camps at Sangti and Dhaldang en route to Chhekyo.
+The virgin alpine land offers ancient Tibetan fables as it welcomes us to the apex of the Tsum world.
+The pasturelands of Chhekya lead to another pass that links with Ngyam village in Tibet.
 Intrepid trekkers can explore Chhosyon Lake, adding an extra layer of adventure.

 16